Dimensions and Discovery of the Drake Passage

 Crossing the Drake Passage

 If you’ve decided to take an Antarctica cruise, congratulations.
 You’ve made the first step in seeing one of the last real wildernesses on the planet.
-But since the Drake Passage is likely part of your voyage, you’ll want to stock up on the necessary remedies if you’re at all prone to motion sickness – and even if you’re not.
+Each crossing of the Drake is different, sometimes calm, sometimes rough, and sometimes in between.
+We always advise you to take motion sickness medication if you’re prone to sea sickness or are unsure.
 Don’t worry, though: All our ships come equipped with a full supply of medications for this purpose, and our on-board doctors are also available to make sure your Drake-rite-of-Passage occurs with utmost comfort.
 After all, you’ll want to be in tip-top shape when the first icebergs of Antarctica flash into sight.